usnistgov/ndn-dpdk/docs/forwarder.md

 ```

 You can programmatically create a face via GraphQL using the `createFace` mutation.
-Its input is a JSON document that conforms to the JSON schema `/usr/local/share/ndn-dpdk/locator.schema.json`, which supports more transport types and options than what's available through `ndndpdk-ctrl` commands.
+Its input is a JSON document that conforms to the JSON schema `locator.schema.json` (installed in `/usr/local/share/ndn-dpdk` and [available online](https://ndn-dpdk.ndn.today/schema/locator.schema.json)), which supports more transport types and options than what's available through `ndndpdk-ctrl` commands.

 As a starting point, you may see the GraphQL operation used by a `ndndpdk-ctrl` command by adding `--cmdout` flag, such as: